hammerheim-game/hammerheim-rules/6-optional-rules.md

 The warbands have stumbled upon one of the many former inhabitants of the city that got too close to the crater at the centre of the city and was turned into a mindless spawn.
-Spawn have the following characteristics:

-Profile M WS BS S T W I A Ld
-Spawn 2D6 3 0 4 4 2 3 2D6 10

-__Fear:__ Spawn are disgusting and revolting blasphemies against nature and cause fear.

-__Psychology:__ They are mindless creatures, knowing no fear of pain or death.
-Spawn automatically pass any Leadership based test they are required to make.

-__Movement:__ The Spawn moves 2D6" towards the nearest model in each of its Movement phases.
-It does not double its movement for charging, instead if its movement takes it into contact with a model it counts as charging and engages that model in close combat.
-Attacks: Roll at the beginning of each Close Combat phase to determine the spawn’s number of Attacks for that phase.
+The Spawn uses the same statline as a generic Chaos Spawn.

 #### 31. Collapsing Building